DomiStyle/docker-tor-browser/README.md

 ```bash
 sudo systemctl enable docker --now
 ```
-To verify that you docker put tje following command below
+To verify that you docker put the following command below
 ```bash
 docker
 ```